-Construction Noise Impacts
+2.2 Construction Noise Impacts

-Short-term construction related to Variation 1 includes final cover/berm construction placement, extension of the gas collection system, and stormwater drainage system.
-These short-term activities would occur periodically during the life of the project, and could last up to several weeks.
-Short-term construction activities associated with Variation 1 would comply with the City of Glendale/Pasadena, and City of Los Angeles allowable hours of operations, as discussed previously in Section 6.10.1.2.
-Therefore, noise impacts related to short-term construction activities would be considered less than significant.
+Short-term construction-related activities of the project would be associated with final cover/berm construction placement, gas system, storm water drainage system and one-time liner construction.
+These short-term activities would occur once during the life of the project or once every few years, but could last up to several weeks or months.
+The landfill's short-term construction activities will comply with the City of Glendale/Pasadena, and City of Los Angeles allowable hours of operations, as specified below.
+Therefore, noise impacts related to the short-term construction activities would be considered less than significant.